steelesean/CarEquity/README.md

 # CarEquity
-Track the equity of your car
+Track the equity of your cars, sign up to alerts